SpookyShades/spookyshades.github.io/heart-of-russia.md

-# ATS // Heart of Russia
+# ETS2 // Heart of Russia
 *Note: As of February 2022, Heart of Russia has been put on pause.
 As there will be no further changes to this expansion, the map is left as is.*
 <a href="README.md" target="_blank">Return to Main Page →</a>
 ## Table of Contents